Register your cat

-As from 1 November 2013, all domestic cats in Western Australia, over six months of age, will need to be sterilised, microchipped and registered with their local government as the full Cat Act 2011 comes into effect.
+As of 1 November 2013, all domestic cats in Western Australia over six months of age need to be sterilised, microchipped and registered with their local government under The Cat Act 2011..

 What is the purpose of the Cat Act 2011?

 Our new cat laws are about encouraging responsible pet ownership and reducing the number of unwanted cats in the community and the number that are euthanised each year.